-^{} The sample for each country is stratified by industry, firm size, and geographic region.
+\ The sample for each country is stratified by industry, firm size, and geographic region.
 The level of detail of the stratification by industry depends on the size of the economy.
 Stratification by size follows the three levels presented in the text: small, medium, and large.
 Regional stratification includes the main economic regions in each country.
 Through this methodology estimates for the different stratification levels can be calculated on a separate basis while, at the same time, inferences can be made for the non-agricultural private economy as a whole.
 For more details on the sampling strategy, review the Sampling Note available at www.enterprisesurveys.org.

-^{} Regional and income group indicators are calculated as the averages of country-level indicators in the respective region and income group using country data available at the time of publication.
+\\ Regional and income group indicators are calculated as the averages of country-level indicators in the respective region and income group using country data available at the time of regional and income group indicators are calculated as the averages of country-level indicators in the respective region and income group using country data available at publication.

-$^{^{\}star\star\star}$ These indicators are computed only for the manufacturing sector.
+\\\\ These indicators are computed only for the manufacturing sector.

-^{} The Graft Index is the proportion of instances in which firms were either expected or requested to pay a gift or informal payment when applying for six different public services.
+\\\\\ The Graft Index is the proportion of instances in which firms were either expected or requested to pay a gift or informal payment when applying for six different public services.